Amazon CloudFront is a

 : Amazon CloudFront passes on the benefits of Amazon’s scale to you.
 You pay only for the content that you deliver through the network, without minimum commitments or up-front fees.
 Because there’s no need to negotiate a contract with a sales person, you can get started in just minutes.

-: With Amazon CloudFront, you don’t need to worry about maintaining expensive web server capacity to meet the demand from potential traffic spikes for popular content.
-The service automatically responds as demand increases or decreases, without any actions needed from you.
+: With Amazon CloudFront, you don’t need to worry about maintaining expensive web server capacity to meet the demand of potential traffic spikes for popular content.
+The service automatically responds as the demand increases or decreases, without any actions needed from you.

 : Amazon CloudFront is built on Amazon’s highly reliable infrastructure.
 The distributed nature of the edge locations enables Amazon CloudFront to automatically re-route end users to the next closest location as required by network conditions.

-: Amazon CloudFront uses a global network of edge locations, located near your end users in the United States, Europe and Asia.
+: Amazon CloudFront uses a global network of edge locations, located near your end user in United States, Europe and Asia.

 How Amazon CloudFront Delivers Content?

-How does Amazon CloudFront delivers you content.
-See following steps:
+How does Amazon CloudFront delivers your content?
+See the following steps:

 Place the object in the bucket (make it publicly readable.)